-Members of the public will not be recognized by the Chair as the Board conducts its official business except when the Board schedules a public discussion period on a particular item.
+Members of the public will not be recognized by the Chair as the Board conducts its official business except during the Board's scheduled comment period during a regular meeting or public hearing of the board, and only on subject matters identified on the Board's agenda.
 The Board will listen to the public but, at the same time, expects the public to listen and speak only when properly recognized.